 Regarding suicide, 6 studies considered only suicidal thoughts , 5 studies considered both suicidal thoughts and suicide attempts and 3 studies considered only suicide attempts.
 Furthermore, one study used the Positive and Negative Suicide Ideation scale (PANSI) and one study used the Suicide Behaviors Questionnaire-Revised (SBQ-R).

 A number of behaviors have been used to define sexual risk behaviors as a syndemic condition.
 The most widely used of these criteria is condomless anal sex (N = 11), followed by the number of partners (N = 7).
 The condomless anal sex criteria has been refined in three studies, two of them taking into account the type of partner (regular versus casual) and one, the serologic status of both partners.
-Other criteria such as condomless oral sex, condomless vaginal sex, STI diagnosis, engagement in sex work and sexual intercourse with a HIV positive partner have been used.
+Other criteria such as condomless oral sex, condomless vaginal sex, STI diagnosis, engagement in sex work and sexual intercourse with an HIV positive partner have been used.
 Finally, one study used the Kalichman’s Sexual Sensation Seeking Scale to assess the propensity of participants to engage in novel or risky sexual stimulation.

-For violence 11 studies looked at sexual violence, 10, at physical violence and 5 at psychological violence.
+For violence, 11 studies looked at sexual violence, 10, at physical violence and 5 at psychological violence.
 One Indian study also took into account sexual and physical harassment by the police.
-See for more details.

 Several types of anxiety disorder were studied : generalized anxiety disorder (N = 7), social phobia (N = 5) and panic disorder (N = 3).
 The type of anxiety disorder screened was not specified in 5 studies.
 8 different criteria were used to assess the presence of an anxiety disorder among the 14 studies considering anxiety as a syndemic condition.
 The most frequent criteria was a score equal or greater than 10 on the 7-items version of the Generalized Anxiety Disorder screening test (GAD-7 ; N = 4).
-See for more details.

 SUD was screened through a clinical diagnosis based on the DSM-IV, mention of substance abuse in the electronic medical record or the participant thinking he should reduce his substance use.
 Several screening test were also used : the Drug Use Disorder Identification Test (DUDIT), the Texas Christian University Drug Screen (TCUDS), the Mini International Neuropsychiatric Interview (MINI) and the 10-items Drug Abuse Screening Test (DAST-10).